tesch-ch/lfi_24/README.md

 A binary image classification model that can distinguish between non-smiling and smiling people has been trained.
 The model is based on [ResNet-50](https://arxiv.org/abs/1512.03385) and pretrained with PyTorch’s [IMAGENET1K_V2 weights](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html).
 The datasets used for training are [GENKI-4k](https://inc.ucsd.edu/mplab/398/) (4,000 pictures) and the [UCF Selfie Data Set](https://www.crcv.ucf.edu/data/Selfie/) (46,836 pictures).
-Models were trained utilizing various hyper parameter combinations and different data imbalance mitigation techniques.
+Models were trained utilizing various hyperparameter combinations and different data imbalance mitigation techniques.
 Training and testing of 30 parameter combinations was logged and can be explored via wandb:
 - training runs: https://wandb.ai/chr_te/LfI24/workspace
 - evaluations on testset: https://wandb.ai/chr_te/LfI24_test/table